The Art of Military Commands Applied to Software Development

 Dealing with an aloof team lead

-You could try politely floating the idea of the mission command style of management.
+Try politely floating the idea of the mission command style of management.
 Make sure to ask their thoughts on whether it would work.
-You may suggest it as something they could consider implementing, as it may improve the productivity of various software development phases.
+I would suggest it as something they could consider implementing, as it may improve the productivity of various software development phases.
 Be careful with your delivery, lest it comes across as critical of their management style.

 Modern militaries are embracing communicating mission intent and end goals to their junior officers.
-The goal is to decentralize decision-making, so soldiers can improvise solutions if things come up unexpectedly.
-Here at TigerTeamX, we've tried and tested this approach in the software development process, bringing about increased productivity.
+The goal is to decentralize decision-making, allowing soldiers to improvise solutions should things come up.
+I’ve tried and tested this approach in the software development process, bringing about increased productivity.

-Speaking of software development, read our most recent piece to find out why the IT sector is the greatest to work in and why there are so many great employment possibilities in it.
+Read our most recent piece to find out why the IT sector is the greatest and why there are many great employment possibilities.
 Find the truth and consider all the options.
 Interested?
-Follow the link to the article: Why IT Is The Best Sector to Work In
+Follow the link to the article Why IT Is The Best Sector to Work In.